 - Listing of California Local Child Support Agencies

-- Visit the Federal Parent Locator Service for information on new hire reporting, quarterly wage and unemployment insurance, and basic child support program information for employers.
+- Visit the Office of Child Support Enforcement for information on new hire reporting, quarterly wage and unemployment insurance, and basic child support program information for employers.

 - What to do if your employee is called up for active duty.

-- E-Update.
-DCSS Employer Resource Center for employers and payroll professionals.
+- DCSS Employer Resource Center for employers and payroll professionals.

 - California State Director's Association Employer Handbook

 Payment Options for Employers

 Electronic Funds Transfer (EFT)